 - Minimal maintenance required for a long-lasting solar PV system.

 The CONS of Domestic Solar:

 - Some residents may be put off installing Solar Panels due to the aesthetic impact.
 However, there are new sleeker ways of implementing Solar Panels such are in-roof systems and even Solar tiles.
 While these options are more expensive, generating your own solar energy has never looked more stylish.

-- Upfront solar costs can be intimidating without access to solar financing.
+- Upfront solar costs can be intimidating without access to solar panel financing.
 However, once installed solar energy can drastically reduce or eliminate your electricity bills.
 What’s more, don’t forget the positive environmental gains associated with solar!

-- Finding quality, local solar installers can be difficult for residents across the UK.
+- Finding quality, local solar panel installers can be difficult for residents across the UK.
 But with Deege Solar you can rest assured a friendly and professional team will always be on hand to install and uphold your domestic solar system.

 2. Commercial Solar (Solar For Your Business)

 Commercial solar panels are an array of multiple PV solar panels that convert UV light into electricity.
 There is usually a large number of solar arrays to generate higher volumes of electricity when it comes to commercially generated solar power.
 This is so it can generate the high demand of energy required to power a business.

 - As commercial buildings are normally larger in size than the average house, multiple solar panels can be installed.
 Solar Panels can ether be installed on the rooftop or any associated open spaces.
 Wherever there is sufficient room to do so!